IT21206696/Cattle_Managment_System_Research/README.md

 Disease Identification, Breed Analysis, GPS Tracking, Growth Monitoring and Milk Future Prediction in farms require various equipment and it takes a lot of time and money.
 As a solution to this, we use one device to perform all these tasks.
 This saves the cost, time and money of different devices.
 It increases the efficiency of firms.​

+# Our Components​

+1. Automated Breed Identification and Management System for Cattle​
+2. Monitoring Cattle Growth and Milk Recording and future prediction​
+3. Integrated Cattle Tracking, Health and ​Feeding Pattern​
+4. Pests and Diseases Identification​

 ​